BytesGuy/arm-base-boxes/README.md

 # arm-base-boxes

-Vagrant base boxes for ARM hosts (e.g., Apple Silicon M1).
+VMware Fusion Vagrant base boxes for ARM hosts (e.g., Apple Silicon M1).

-This repository contains Packer files for building Vagrant base boxes for ARM hosts.
+This repository contains Packer files for building VMware Fusion based Vagrant base boxes for ARM hosts.

 🚨 These Vagrant boxes should not be used for production workloads - use them at your own risk! 🚨